SpikeThatMike/MicroORMSharp/README.md

 ### ⚠SQL Server support⚠
-> SQL Server integration has not been fully tested and may have unwanted side effects, unexpected behavior, or provider-specific issues.
-If you use SQL Server, test carefully in a non-production environment before relying on it in live systems.
+> SQL Server integration has not been tested and may have unwanted side effects, unexpected behavior, or SQL server specific issues.
+If you want top use SQL Server, use in a development environment to identify any issues beforehand.
-> The main reason for this I use a locally hosted MySQL for my projects and do not currently have access to a SQL server database
+> The reason behind this, is I use a locally hosted MySQL for my projects and do not currently have access to a SQL server database

 ### Supported versions
 | Version | Supported .NET versions |
 | --- | --- |
 | `1.x` | `.NET Core 3.0`, `.NET 5`, `.NET 6`, `.NET 7`, `.NET 8`, `.NET 9`, `.NET 10` |

-`MicroORMSharp` currently targets `.NET Standard 2.1`, so `.NET Framework` is not supported by the `1.x` package line.
+`MicroORMSharp` currently targets `.NET Standard 2.1`, so `.NET Framework` is not supported.

 ## Installation
 ```bash
 dotnet add package MicroORMSharp
 ```

-## How MicroORMSharp works
+## How it works
-1. Register your connection string.
+1. Register your connection.
 2. Create a model that implements `IMicroORMSharp`.
 3. Query data with `Database.Query<T>()` or a context created with `Database.CreateContext(...)`.
 4. Call extension methods like `InsertAsync()`.